MorielMauni/WeatherSMS/README.md

 WeatherSMS

-WeatherSMS is a Python-based application that fetches real-time weather information and sends it directly to your phone via SMS.
-This tool is perfect for staying updated on weather conditions at any time, whether for daily planning or emergency preparedness.
+WeatherSMS is a Python-based application that fetches real-time weather information and sends it to your phone via SMS.
+This tool is perfect for staying updated on weather conditions, whether for daily planning or emergency preparedness.

 Features
 - Fetches current weather information for a specified location.